navanchauhan/navanchauhan.github.io/Content/posts/2019-12-16-TensorFlow-Polynomial-Regression.md

 # Polynomial Regression Using TensorFlow

+Edit: This tutorial is for TensorFlow 1.x which still works on TF 2.0 through `tensorflow.compat.v1`.
+I have an updated version for TensorFlow 2.x [here](posts/2024-03-21-Polynomial-Regression-in-TensorFlow-2.html).

 **In this tutorial you will learn about polynomial regression and how you can implement it in Tensorflow.**

 In this, we will be performing polynomial regression using 5 types of equations -